MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-accessibility-consuming-tools.md

 To navigate through the first level when you navigate to a visual, press **Ctrl + right arrow** to enter that visual.
 Once you enter that visual, you can press **Tab** to cycle through the main areas of the visual.
 Those main areas you can cycle through are the data plot area, the axis categories (if applicable to the visual), and the legend if the visual has one.

-The following .gif shows how a user cycles through the first level of a visual:
+The following animation shows how a user cycles through the first level of a visual:

 :::image type="content" source="media/desktop-accessibility/accessibility-consuming-tools-04.gif" alt-text="Animation showing selections cycling through the first level of a visual.":::